thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

   * There is no version for the module that matches the constraint provided by the `--version` option.
   * The file content provided by `--file` option:
      * is not in the expected format,
-     * doesn't correspond to the package name,
+     * doesn't correspond to the software module name,
      * has a version that doesn't match the constraint provided by the `--version` option (if any).
   * The module cannot be downloaded.
   * The module cannot be installed.

 ### The `remove` command

-The `remove` command uninstalls a package module.
+The `remove` command uninstalls a software module.

 ```
 $ plugin remove NAME [--version VERSION]